nwn8/applied-ml-nates/notebooks/Midterm/README.md

 # Midterm Project: Classification Analysis

-> Author: Nathan Sloss
+Author: Nathan Sloss<br>
-> Date: 11/11/2025
+ Date: 11/11/2025<br>
-> Description: This project will test different classification models and features to produce the highest performing machine learning model using the Titanic dataset.
+ Description: This project will test different classification models and features to produce the highest performing machine learning model using the Titanic dataset.<br>